IAGA-VMOD/ppigrf/README.md

 ## Install

-The only dependencies are Numpy and Pandas.
+The only dependencies are numpy and pandas.
 Install by either

 ```
 pip install ppigrf